giventusmvh/binar-be/docs/FRONTEND_INTEGRATION.md

 {"message": "Requested amount exceeds remaining plafond.
 Remaining: Rp 2000000.00"}
 {"message": "Please complete your profile before submitting a loan application."}
 {"message": "Please select a plafond first before submitting a loan application."}
+{"message": "You already have a pending loan application.
+Please wait until it is fully approved or rejected before submitting a new one."}
 ```

 #### Get My Loans